In This Article

 HTTP proxies have various practical uses and applications.
 Some of the most common ones are the following:

-Companies, educational institutions, and other organizations often use HTTP proxies to enforce internet usage policies, block malicious websites, or restrict access to inappropriate or non-work or non-school-related content.
+Companies, educational institutions, and other organizations often use HTTP proxies to enforce internet usage policies, block malicious websites, or block access to inappropriate or non-work-related content.

 • Anonymity and privacy